- Normal precautions

 In Istanbul, avoid hailing taxis on the street and only use taxis ordered by your hotel or those ordered directly from a taxi kiosk.

 If you participate in extreme sports (including hot-air ballooning), satisfy yourself that adequate safety precautions are in place.
-There have been a number of hot-air ballooning accidents in Cappadocia in recent months, which have led to a number of fatalities.
+There have been a number of hot-air ballooning accidents in Cappadocia in the past, which have led to a number of fatalities.
 There have also been a number of fatalities and serious injuries in paragliding accidents in the resorts of Oludeniz and Fethiye.
 Only use reputable operators and insist on training before use.
 Make sure your travel insurance covers you for all the activities you want to undertake, as often they are excluded in standard policies

 Local Laws and Customs